Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external links:

-Stavern Memorial Commemorations - The 4 Norwegians are commemorated at this memorial for seamen in Stavern, Norway.
+Stavern Memorial Commemorations - The 4 Norwegians are commemorated at this Memorial for Seamen in Stavern, Norway.
 Gunnar Arnesen is also included at the Commonwealth War Graves Commission website, which says he's buried(?) at Bari War Cemetery.
 Date of death is given as Dec.
 16-1943.

-Raid on Bari
+Air Raid on Bari

 Tragedy at Bari - Describes what happened to some of the ships (Naval Historical Center).